xen-project/xen/docs/glossary.rst

      single instance of Xen, used as the identifier in various APIs, and is typically allocated sequentially from 0.

+   CET
+     Control-flow Enforcement Technology is a facility in x86 CPUs for defending against memory safety vulnerabilities.
+It is formed of two independent features:

+     * CET-SS, Shadow Stacks, are designed to protect against Return Oriented Programming (ROP) attacks.

+     * CET-IBT, Indirect Branch Tracking, is designed to protect against Call or Jump Oriented Programming (COP/JOP) attacks.

+     Intel support CET-SS and CET-IBT from the Tiger Lake (Client, 2020) and Sapphire Rapids (Server, 2023) CPUs.
+AMD support only CET-SS, starting with Zen3 (Both client and server, 2020) CPUs.

    guest
      The term 'guest' has two different meanings, depending on context, and should not be confused with :term:`domain`.